-- 1 Select 'EQ Professional', then press ENTER. - 2 Select an option and press ENTER. - Reverb Measurement Use this to measure the reverb characteristics before and after calibration. - Reverb View You can check the reverb measurements made for specified frequency ranges in each channel. - If the Reverb View procedure is performed after the Automatically conducting optimum sound tuning (Full Auto MCACC) on page 34 or Reverb Measurement operation, depending on the standing wave control setting, differences may appear on the reverb graph.
+- 1 Select 'EQ Professional', then press ENTER. - 2 Select an option and press ENTER. - Reverb Measurement Use this to measure the reverb characteristics before and after calibration. - Reverb View You can check the reverb measurements made for specified frequency ranges in each channel. - If the Reverb View procedure is performed after the Automatically conducting optimum sound tuning (Full Auto MCACC) on page 36 or Reverb Measurement operation, depending on the standing wave control setting, differences may appear on the reverb graph.
 With the Auto MCACC function, the reverberations are measured with the standing waves controlled, so the reverb characteristics graph shows the characteristics with the effect of the standing waves eliminated.
 By contrast, the Reverb Measurement function measures the reverberations without controlling the standing waves, so the graph indicates the reverb characteristics including the effect of the standing waves.
-If you wish to check the reverb characteristics of the room itself (with the standing waves as such), we recommend using the Reverb Measurement function. - Advanced EQ Setup Use this to select the time period that will be used for frequency adjustment and calibration, based on the reverb measurement of your listening area.
-Note that customizing system calibration using this setup will alter the settings you made in Automatic MCACC (Expert) on page 73 and is not necessary if you're satisfied with these settings.
+If you wish to check the reverb characteristics of the room itself (with the standing waves as such), we recommend using the Reverb Measurement function.

+Advanced EQ Setup - Use this to select the time period that will be used for frequency adjustment and calibration, based on the reverb measurement of your listening area.
+Note that customizing system calibration using this setup will alter the settings you made in Automatically conducting optimum sound tuning (Full Auto MCACC) on page 36 or Automatic MCACC (Expert) on page 77 and is not necessary if you're satisfied with these settings.